aweklin/Paystack-PHP/README.md

 ## Testing ##

 This project has been developed with TDD.
-Over 95% of the code has been unit tested and code base improved upon.
+Over 95% of the code has been unit tested and improved overtime.
-With the unit testing in place, developers of this API can equally learn how to use it simply by reading through the tests written.
+With the unit testing in place, developers using this library can equally learn how to use it simply by reading through the tests written.

-To run the unit tests in this project, kindly open the config file inside the tests folder and set values for all the constants before running your tests.
-If you need some help on this, kindly contact <a href="mailto:support@aweklin.com" title="Send email to">support@aweklin.com</a>.
+To run the unit tests in this project, kindly open the `config.php` file inside the `tests` folder and set the appropriate values for all the constants before running your tests.
+If you need some help on this, kindly contact <a href="mailto:akeem@aweklin.com" title="Send email to">akeem@aweklin.com</a>.

 ## Contributions ##

 This project is open to professionals to contribute & report issues for us to make it better together.
-Security issues should be reported privately, via email, to <a href="mailto:support@aweklin.com" title="Send email to">support@aweklin.com</a>.
+Security issues should be reported privately, via email, to <a href="mailto:akeem@aweklin.com" title="Send email to">akeem@aweklin.com</a>.

 ## License ##